huyoujinlab/scRCAT-seq/README.md

 ### This project consists of two parts.

-* The first part is code used to data processing and mechine learning.
+* The first part is code used to data processing and peak correction.

 * The second part is code used to analyse the data from scCAT-seq.